I am currently finishing up graduate school at Western Kentucky University, where I study English with an emphasis in romanticism.

 For instance, let's just say that I have lived my entire life up to this point believing that tiny people in my body are responsible for moving my limbs.
 When a friend finally informs me that my insides are actually filled with muscles, bones, and tendons that obey the orders of this spongy mass inside my skull, he is kindly met with my contempt and probably a kick to the throat.
 I know what's going on inside my body, and if anyone offers a different explanation, their explanation is automatically wrong (because I'm always right).
 Did you know that the world is flat?
 Or, that our moods are controlled by bodily ooze?
-Or, that the cure for anything is to let us "bleed it out?"
-Well these were widely popular assumptions back in the day until they were subverted.
+Or that the cure for anything is to let us "bleed it out?"
+Well, these were widely popular assumptions back in the day until they were subverted.

 Popular Examples of Subversive Literature

 Remember the American Revolution?
-Of course you don't, but in case you were wondering, it didn't begin by a man waking up one morning and screaming, "You know what?
+Of course, you don't, but in case you were wondering, it didn't begin with a man waking up one morning and screaming, "You know what?
 Screw England!"
 It even took me a while to digest the fact that Mel Gibson wasn't even a part of the war.
 One of the defining texts that epitomizes the time is Thomas Paine's pamphlet entitled "Common Sense" (which, incidentally, we lack a lot of nowadays).
 Here's an excerpt: